vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/intro.md

 ::: tip

-Here are some other plugins that are not enabled by default by the theme, you can enable them according to your own needs.
+Here are some other plugins that are not bundled by the theme, you can enable them according to your own needs.

 - [vuepress-plugin-lightgallery][lightgallery]: Image preview plugin based on lightgallery